"The day you were born"

 The passage is from the point of view of the narrator's mother, Dawn.
 She is speaking to disappointing, misbehaving, and too-curious-for-her-own-good fifteen-year-old daughter, Claire.

 What inspired the piece, and the novel as a whole, was a distinct memory of my youngest aunt with her newborn baby boy - I was nineteen.
 She let me hold him and he was so little.
 He cackled painfully.
 His face was scrunched up.
 His eyes barely opened.
 She said, "His skin's never felt air before.
 His little digestive system has never digested food before.
 Everything in this world is new to him.
 Everything still hurts."
-And I thought, how sad.
+And I thought, how terrifying and strange and sad, for the newness of life to be so painful.

 Read the story by purchasing a copy of The Unpublished City here.